 Source data for tables and graphs

-EU-level cooperation and dialogue in sport has greatly improved since 2007, when the Commission adopted a White Paper on Sport — the first sport policy document published by the EU.
+EU-level cooperation and dialogue on sport has improved greatly since 2007, when the Commission adopted a White Paper on Sport — the first sports policy document published by the EU.

-Sport became one of the EU’s supporting, coordinating and supplementing competences with the ratification of the Lisbon Treaty in late 2009.
-For the first time, the EU was actively aiming to promote sport and physical activity at policy level — not only with a view to improving health and physical well being across the EU, but also to enhance the role that sport can play in boosting social cohesion and for its educational value.
+With the ratification of the Lisbon Treaty in 2009, sport became an area where the EU has 'supporting, coordinating and supplementing' powers.
+For the first time, the EU was actively aiming to promote sport and physical activity at policy level — not only to improve health and physical well-being across the EU, but also to enhance the role that sport can play in boosting social cohesion and for its educational value.

 In addition, in 2012 the Council adopted conclusions on promoting health-enhancing physical activity and strengthening the evidence base for sport policy making; it called on the Commission to issue regular surveys on sport and physical activity.
 The 2013 Council Recommendation on health-enhancing physical activity (HEPA) sought to encourage more effective policies and cooperation among all sectors that have a role to play in this field, i.e. sport and health, but also education, urban planning and the work environment.

 Among other EU initiatives aimed at encouraging people to engage more in sport and physical activity, the Commission established the annual European Week of Sport from 2015 to promote sport and physical activity across Europe.

 Direct access to